PrimeDAO/bal-distribution/README.md

 - navigate to list of accounts and claim amounts (this needs to be hosted on IPFS)
 - Go to the contract on etherscan at ______.
 - claim with the provided address, amount, and merkleproof information, entering '0' as the tranche
 - *if users wish to create their own proof, simply replace the [ 'address' ] on line 102 of `create-proof.ts` and 107 & run `npm run create-proof`.
-The proof will be logged in the cli and written to `merkleproof.json` in the root directory*
+The proof will be logged in the cli and written to `merkleproof.json` in the root directory* <--- change this to using config file

 DEV: